AKIpress News Agency: Audience

 In the autumn of 2016, the number of unique users exceeded 2 million per month for the first time, according to Google Analytics data.
 The following year, AKIpress saw significant growth in its audience again.
 According to Google Analytics, over 27 million unique users visited AKIpress websites in 2020 and the total number of page views exceeded 436 million.

 Over 38 million unique users visited AKIpress websites in 2022 and the total number of page views exceeded 237 million.

 At the same time, the daily audience on weekdays is at least 300,000 people.

 Social networks

 AKIpress news may be followed in popular social networking sites like Facebook, Twitter, Instagram.

+AKIpress has the largest audience in social networks in YouTube (youtube.com/akipressnews) - more than 1 380 000 followers.

+AKIpress account on Instagram (instagram.com/akipress) has more than 1 million followers.

-As of January 1, 2023, the number of Facebook followers of AKIpress reached 149,000.
+As of January 20, 2025, the number of Facebook followers of AKIpress reached 167,000.

-AKIpress channel in Telegram (t.me/akipress) has around 33,000 followers.
+AKIpress channel in Telegram (t.me/akipress) has around 40,000 followers.

-AKIpress channel on TikTok is followed by 76,000.
+AKIpress channel on TikTok is followed by 135,000.

-AKIpress account on Twitter has more than 7,000 followers.
+AKIpress account on Twitter has more than 11,000 followers.

-AKIpress has the largest audience in social networks in Instagram (instagram.com/akipress) - as of January 1, 2023 there are 894 thousand followers.
-The most popular AKIpress posts were viewed more than 700,000 times.